Skip to main content

 PM2.5 (Fine Particulate Matter)

 Why it matters: PM2.5 particles are small enough to enter your bloodstream through your lungs.
 Long-term exposure increases risk of heart disease, respiratory problems, and premature death.
-Sources include cooking, candles, wildfires, and traffic.
+Sources include cooking, candles, wildfires, traffic, and vaping.

 Who should test: People near busy roads, anyone who cooks with gas, wildfire-prone areas, homes with smokers.